 As a registered charity, LVM has public recognition as an organisation, with social benefits and public needs at the forefront of our aims and developments; we will use these to directly benefit our choir members and the local community, and our charity status guarantees this.

 Being a charity also improves our ability to meet these objectives, through increasing our opportunities for funding our core and project-based costs.
-This keeps our choir affordable, without compromising the development of its members.
+This keeps our choir affordable, without compromising the development of its members and quality of its events.

 What does this mean for members?